Ophelia

 …

-But even alchemists consider Nigredo only a phase, a passage in time, followed by other stages of transformation of the matter, like those of Albedo (whiteness) and Rubedo (redness), that means that after Nigredo, which could be interpreted as a time of incubation and the detachment of dark matter, there is always resurrection, a phase of rising: rebirth.
+But even alchemists consider Nigredo only a phase, a passage in time, followed by other stages of transformation of the matter, like those of Albedo (whiteness) and Rubedo (redness), that means that after the Nigredo phase, which could be interpreted as a time of incubation and the detachment of dark matter in the soul, there is always resurrection, a phase of rising: rebirth.

 Ophelia drowned in the pond, we know that.
 What I am representing in my images is connected to Ophelia’s character because we see a female body lying down, and she still looks human, she is not a putrefactive body yet.
-The representation of beauty is recurring for what regards Ophelia’s portraits throughout history; she is depicted as beautiful surrounded by flowers, both when she’s alive and in death.
+The representation of beauty is recurring for what regards Ophelia’s portraits throughout history; she is depicted as beautiful surrounded by flowers, both when she’s alive and in the stillness of passing.

-My dolls contain the theme of Ophelia, whether the outcome of distress is death or not, they suggest immobility out of a phase of catharsis.
+My dolls contain the theme of Ophelia, whether the outcome of distress is death or not, they suggest immobility out of a phase of regenerating, rebuilding of the human soul, catharsis.

 …